ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 We can see the same response we got after creating tender.

-Let's see what listing of tenders reveals us:

-.. include:: tutorial/initial-tender-listing.http
-   :code:

 We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.

 The previous tender contained only required fields.
 Let's try creating tender with more data